Milken Institute: Tax policy

 The institute has held several events regarding opportunity zones created by the Tax Cuts and Jobs Act of 2017.
 In May 2018, Treasury Secretary Steven Mnuchin instructed his staff to accept a non-low-income tract in Storey County, Nevada as an Opportunity Zone shortly after attending an Institute event in Beverly Hills with Michael Milken.
 Milken was already an investor in the Nevada tract.
 In August 2018, Mnuchin attended an Institute conference on opportunity zones in the Hamptons with Milken and later accepted a flight to Los Angeles with Milken on his private jet.
 Treasury later issued a regulatory guidance at the institute's request that allows prior investors to benefit from newly designated opportunity zones.

-2024 Global Conference
+Milken Scholars Program

-In May 2024, the Milken Institute held its 27th Global Conference in Los Angeles, focusing on topics such as geopolitical tensions, climate change, and artificial intelligence.
-Notable speakers included Javier Milei, President of Argentina; Queen Rania of Jordan; former U.S. President Bill Clinton; Kristalina Georgieva, Managing Director of the International Monetary Fund; and former Prime Minister of the United Kingdom Theresa May.
-Asha Jadeja, founder of the Motwani Jadeja Foundation, was also a speaker, addressing themes related to India's economic emergence (the foundation was among the sponsors of the event).
+The Milken Scholars Program is a joint initiative between the Milken Institute and the Milken Family Foundation.
+The program was founded in 1989.
+More than 600 Milken scholars have been selected from more than 100 high schools in Los Angeles County, New York City, and Washington, D.C.